cmax521/Planet-Map/README.md

 # Republic of Kekistan

-> Map created to Republic of Kekistan factions.
+> Map created by Aizu.

 ## Instalation
 > Follow the steps!